Jedaian/natural-disaster-pipeline/README.md

 The job will:
 - Consume messages from both Redpanda topics
 - Parse CSV (fires) and JSON (earthquakes)
-- Write to Parquet files every 30 seconds
+- Write to Parquet files every 15 minutes
 - Partition fire data by acquisition date
 - Use watermarks to handle late-arriving data
 - Maintain checkpoints for fault tolerance
+- Run on a 1-worker Spark cluster (1GB memory per worker)

 ### 6. Configure and Run Airflow